micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 - Multi-threaded executor with assignment of scheduling policies of underlying operating system. [[Pull Request](https://github.com/ros2/rclc/pull/87), pre-print [SLD2021](#SLD2021)].

 ### Download
 The rclc Executor can be downloaded from the [ros2/rclc repository](https://github.com/ros2/rclc).
-It is available for the ROS 2 versions Foxy, Galactic, Humble and Rolling.
+It is available for the ROS 2 versions Humble, Iron and Rolling.
 The repository provides several packages including the [rclc Executor](https://github.com/ros2/rclc/tree/master/rclc) and an [rclc_examples package](https://github.com/ros2/rclc/tree/master/rclc_examples) with several application examples.

 ## Callback-group-level Executor